Friday, 19 April 2024

 In 1934 an Argentinian fascist magazine accused Jorge Luis Borges of being a Jew.

 Janusz Korczak broke the Law when he got the children in his 'Kinderplanet' to put on Tagore's 'Post Office'.
 Why?
 Tagore was Aryan.
 Korczak- whose real name was Henryk Goldszmit- was a Jew.
 As were the kids.
 They were loaded onto cattle trucks.
-But their destination was the polar opposite of that of the Nazis.
+But their ultimate destination was the polar opposite of that of the Nazis.

 That's not a comforting thought.
 It is a fucking nightmare- as Kipling showed in 'Jews in Shushan'.